Denim's Master Designer

 Premium jeans, besides using better quality denim and making in the USA, had a real focus to try to make quality washes.
 While factories in countries like China, Pakistan and others producing low priced jeans had no concept of the purpose or art involved in creating great looking whiskers and turned out jeans in mass amounts that were more like lines drawn on jeans for decoration with highly concentrated white spots on the thighs & seat that took denim washing into a very bad place.

 Over the next few years, whenever at a wash factory, Maurice spent time experimenting with unorthodox sanding and tacking techniques trying to make more natural looking whiskers.
-From 2003 - 2004, during a time when Maurice partnered with a Chinese denim factory to bring back the Mojeans brand, he found an opportunity to spend months at a time working at the wash factory.
+From 2002 - 2004, during a time when Maurice partnered with a China-based denim factory to bring back the Mojeans brand, he found an opportunity to spend months at a time working at the wash factory.

 The end result, in China, the factory moved in the direction of producing a faster less complicated system of steam pipes, in which jeans could slide over and be shaped then cured.
 Genaro when back to the USA and followed Maurice's original concept of using a mannequin system with a covering hood, which heat would be pumped in, curing the jeans in place.